EmmanuelInyang/altschool-second-semester/vagrant-project/documentation.md

 <h2>Step 1: Declaration of Variables</h2>
-<p>In the Vagrant-ubuntu.sh script, line 4 - line 11 declares the various variables needed to carry out the project, making the project reusable.</p>
+<p>In the vagrant-ubuntu.sh script, the section with the comment "--VARIABLES--" declares the various variables needed to carry out the project, making the project reusable.</p>
 <p>The variables declared are:
 <ol>
   <li>box_name - Linux-based OS</li>